 Credit: @mischief_ue on Instagram

-Start 2020 outdoors!
-Take advantage of First Day Hikes hosted by the New York State Office of Parks, Recreation and Historic Preservation and the Department of Environmental Conservation (DEC) on January 1.
-This annual event features more than 75 hikes at state parks, historic sites, and other locations throughout New York State.
-Some of the locations include: First Day Hike at Allegany State Park (pictured), First Day Hike at Glimmerglass State Park, First Day Hike at Old Croton Aqueduct State Historic Park, and First Day Hike at Sackets Harbor Battlefield State Historic Site.
-Be sure to dress appropriately for winter hiking—you never know what the conditions may be!
+Start 2023 outdoors on January 1 at a state park or trail near you by taking advantage of First Day Hikes hosted by the New York State Office of Parks, Recreation and Historic Preservation and the Department of Environmental Conservation (DEC).
+This annual event features more than 90 hikes at state parks, historic sites, and other locations throughout New York State.
+Some of the locations include: First Day Hike at Fort Ontario State Historic Site, First Day Hike at Franklin D. Roosevelt State Park, First Day Hike at Herkimer Home State Historic Site, and First Day Hike at Olana State Historic Site.
 The hikes vary from one to five miles and are led by staff from State Parks and the DEC, as well as volunteers.
 More information is available on the State Parks page.
-January 1; Various locations throughout New York State; Free, but registration is required for several of the First Day hikes.
+January 1; various locations throughout New York State; free, but advance registration is required for several of the First Day hikes.